toliver38/coun7er/countermeasures/CM0130_DisableOrRestrictMicrosoftBuildEngine.md

 ### Monitoring MSBuild

-- Monitor all calls to `MSBuild.exe` via commandline or PowerShell.
+- Monitor all calls to `MSBuild.exe` via command line or PowerShell.
 The `Get-WinEvent` cmdlet can be leveraged to query the Windows Event Log for events related to the execution of MSBuild.exe.
 - Monitor for .NET utility `dotnet build` which is a wrapper for MSBuild.

 If disabling is feasible, then MSBuild can be removed from the system or disabled via Applocker or Windows Defender Application Control (WDAC).
 Microsoft recommends this approach.